Chain-of-Goals Hierarchical Policy for Long-Horizon Offline Goal-Conditioned RL: Related Work

 \section{Related Work}

 \textbf{Offline Hierarchical RL}\quad Prior work in offline RL has primarily tackled distribution shift and overestimation through regularization and constraint-based methods \cite{kostrikov2021offline, kumar2020conservative, wu2019behavior}, but these approaches still struggle on long-horizon tasks.
 To address this issue, offline hierarchical RL decomposes decision-making into temporally abstract subgoals and low-level control.
-Key directions include skill and primitive discovery from static data \cite{ajay2020opal, krishnan2017ddco, pertsch2021accelerating, choi2025dynamic, pertsch2022cross}, latent plan representation learning for efficient high-dimensional planning \cite{jiang2022efficient, rosete2023latent, lynch2020learning, shah2021rapid}, integrated hierarchical planners combining subgoal selection with goal-conditioned controllers \cite{park2023hiql, gupta2019relay, schmidt2024offline, li2022hierarchical}, and model-based world modeling for offline planning \cite{shi2022skill, freed2023learning}.
-While these modular pipelines enhance temporal abstraction, they suffer from fundamental architectural limitations, including single subgoal constraints, loss of final goal awareness when misled by erroneous subgoals, and fragmented optimization.
-In contrast, CoGHP reformulates hierarchical decision-making as a unified autoregressive sequence modeling problem, producing multiple subgoals within a single architecture that enables end-to-end optimization.
+Key directions include skill and primitive discovery from static data \cite{ajay2020opal, krishnan2017ddco, pertsch2021accelerating, choi2025dynamic, pertsch2022cross}, latent plan representation learning for efficient high-dimensional planning \cite{jiang2022efficient, rosete2023latent, lynch2020learning, shah2021rapid}, integrated hierarchical planners combining subgoal selection with goal-conditioned controllers \cite{park2023hiql, gupta2019relay, schmidt2024offline, li2022hierarchical, ahn2026option, chen2024simple}, and model-based world modeling for offline planning \cite{shi2022skill, freed2023learning}.
+Recent diffusion-based planning methods have also been used to generate, compose, or search over trajectories for long-horizon decision-making \cite{chen2024simple, luo2026generative, yoon2025monte, yoon2026fast}.
+Complementary to these prior directions, CoGHP reformulates hierarchical decision-making as a unified autoregressive sequence modeling problem, producing multiple subgoals and primitive actions within a single architecture that enables end-to-end optimization.